Colt Service and Maintenance Engineers. The best in UK smoke control

-Each one of our 60 engineers has been expertly trained with one aim in mind – to keep your buildings safe and legal.
-Our team is so dedicated to delivering good quality service that 14 of our longest serving engineers have an average of 20 years each at Colt.
+Each one of our 60 engineers has been expertly trained and accredited with one aim in mind – to keep your buildings safe and legal.
+Our team is so dedicated to delivering good quality service that our longest serving engineers have an average of 20 years each at Colt.
 That’s truly unparalleled experience.

 Colt is the UK’s only smoke control maintenance provider big enough to offer truly nationwide coverage and regional contracts.
 Because of this, our engineers can be found stationed everywhere up and down the country and have an average response time of 18 hours and will aim to get to you in 4 hours in an emergency.
 You can count on them 24 hours a day, 365 days a year, no matter where you are.

 Our engineers help you make the most of your time

 We understand how valuable your time is, so once you’ve been assigned an engineer, we aim to send them to each of your site visits.
 They’ll know your site and its systems inside-out and send you reports of the work carried out promptly upon completion.